theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 #### single-cell vs single-nuclei

 So far we have only been discussing single-cell assays, but it is also possible to only sequence the nuclei of the cells.
 Single-cell profiling does not always provide an unbiased view on cell types for specific tissues or organs such as for example the brain.
 During the tissue dissociation process some cell types are more vulnerable and may therefore accidentally be removed.
 Fast-spiking parvalbumin-positive interneurons and subcortically projecting glutamatergic neurons were observed in lower proportions than expected in mouse neocortex{cite}`Tasic2018`.
 On the contrary, non-neuronal cells survive dissociation better than neurons and are overrepresented in single-cell suspensions in the adult human neocortex{cite}`darmanis2015`.
 The main difference is that nuclei are more resistant to mechanical force and can be better isolated from frozen tissue without the use of enzymes compared to single-cells{cite}`Krishnaswami2016`.
 For a case study which compares single-cell and single-nuclei we recommend reading "Single-nucleus and single-cell transcriptomes compared in matched cortical cell types"{cite}`Bakken2018`.
 Both options have varying applicability across tissues and sample types and the resulting biases and uncertainties are still not fully uncovered.
 It has been shown already that nuclei accurately reflect all transcriptional patterns of cells{cite}`Ding2020`.
 The choice of single-cell versus single-nuclei in the experimental design is mostly driven by the sample of tissue type.
 Data analysis however should be aware of the fact that the dissociation ability will have a strong effect on the potentially observable cell types.
-This effect depends on the sample or tissue and we strongly encourage discussions between wetlab and drylab scientists concerning experimental design.
+This effect depends on the sample or tissue and we strongly encourage discussions between wet lab and dry lab scientists concerning experimental design.

 Sources: